Lifted Model Checking for Relational MDPs: Experiments

 \end{multicols}

 This experiment examines how well pCTL-REBEL handles complex relational transition functions.
 We use the reachability property $\phi = $ $\mathtt{P_{\geq0.5}[F\; bin(b1,city0)]}$ and automatically generated road maps.
-The results are shown in Figure \ref{fig:box world limit} where pCTL-REBEL can handle a road map containing at most 8 cities under a time-out of 1800 seconds.
+Figure~\ref{fig:box world limit} shows the results that pCTL-REBEL can handle a road map containing at most 8 cities under a time-out of 1800 seconds.
 The runtime increases exponentially with respect to the size of the road network.
-Recall that without a road network, it takes only 0.7 seconds to check $\phi$ (see property 5, Table \ref{tab: showcases}).
+Recall that without a road network, it takes only 0.7 seconds to check $\phi$ (see Property 5, Table~\ref{tab: showcases}).
 Since the road network makes the model dynamics more complex, more transition rules are required, resulting in runtime explosions.
 In short, pCTL-REBEL works the best when the dynamics of the objects is simple, e.g. in the blocks world or in the box world without a road map.

-\subsection{Q5: How are the relative costs of the different pCTL operators?}
+\subsection{Q5: What are the computational costs of different pCTL operators?}

 It is crucial to know what kind of formulae pCTL-REBEL can handle efficiently when designing properties for a model.
 This experiment aims at giving insight into how different factors affect pCTL-REBEL's performance.